hazelcast/hazelcast-jet/site/docs/architecture/distributed-computing.md

 - *round-robin:* a load-balancing edge that sends items to tasklets in a round-robin fashion.
 If a given queue is full, it tries the next one.
+- *isolated*: isolates the parallel code paths from each other, thereby preserving the order of events in each path.
+When the two connected vertices have the same parallelism, it establishes one-to-one connections between tasklets.
 - *partitioned:* computes the partition key of every item, which uniquely determines the destination tasklet.
 Necessary for stateful keyed transformations like group-and-aggregate.